Bob Marshall’s January 2017 BLS Analysis for Recruiters; 2/3/17

 The Conference Board Help Wanted OnLine® Data Series (HWOL) measures the number of new, first-time online jobs and jobs reposted from the previous month for over 16,000 Internet job boards, corporate boards and smaller job sites that serve niche markets and smaller geographic areas.

-In January, 2015 the regular unemployment number rose to 5.7%, but the broader U-6 measure was at 11.3%, almost twice as high as the regular unemployment figure.
+In January, 2017 the regular unemployment number rose one-tenth to 4.8%, and the broader U-6 measure rose to 9.4%, two-tenths less than twice as high as the regular unemployment figure.

 January 2014 12.7%

 January 2009 14.0%

 The unemployment rate is published by the Bureau of Labor Statistics, a division of the US Department of Labor.
 The rate is found by dividing the number of unemployed by the total civilian labor force.
 On February 3rd, 2017, the BLS published the most recent unemployment rate for January 2017 of 4.8% (actually it is 4.780%, up by .064 from 4.716% in December, 2016.